rusefi/panama-specs/README.md

 'existing-users-only' mode where uploads are allowed for a known userId

+### write only

+user_names.csv and uploaded content should not be exposed via http

 ## Admin API

 Admin API allows to switch between three modes of operations: